-[9:40] And what's more, that health reason doesn't quite work for the next group of animals, the sea creatures.
+And what's more, that health reason doesn't quite work for the next group of animals, the sea creatures.
 Do you see verse 9?
 Of all the creatures living in the water of the seas and the streams, you may eat any that have fins and scales.

-But, all creatures in the seas or streams that do not have fins and scales, whether among all the swarming things or among all the other living creatures in the water, you are to regard as unclean.

-And since you are to regard them as unclean, you must not eat their meat, and you must regard their carcasses as unclean.
+But all creatures in the seas or streams that do not have fins and scales, whether among all the swarming things or among all the other living creatures in the water, you are to regard as unclean.
+And since you are to regard them as unclean, you must not eat their meat.
+And you must regard their carcasses as unclean.
 Anything living in the water that does not have fins and scales is to be regarded as unclean for you.
 And so this rules out lobsters and oysters and all other sorts of shellfish, which aren't inherently bad for you, are they?
 They're not.
 And so the health reason doesn't seem to fit here.
 Now, it could be part of the reason for the next group, the flying creatures.
 So he moves on in verse 13.

+These are the birds that you are to regard as unclean and not eat because they are unclean.
+The eagle, the vulture, the black vulture, the red kite, any kind of black kite, any kind of raven, the horned owl, the screeched owl, the gull, any kind of hawk, the little owl, the comorant, the great owl, the white owl, the desert owl or osprey, the stork, any kind of heron, the hubo and the bat.
 Verse 20.

-[11:09] And so here you can eat some insects, which may sound gross to us, but many cultures do it.
+All flying insects that walk on all falls are to be regarded as unclean by you.
+There are, however, some flying insects that walk on all fours that you may eat.
+Those that have joint legs for hopping on the ground.
+Of those, you may eat any kind of locusts, a catatid, cricket or grasshopper.
+But all other flying insects that have four legs you are to regard as unclean.
+And so here you can eat some insects, which may sound gross to us, but many cultures do it.
 And apparently locusts are very high in protein and they are crunchy.
 But again, the focus here is on what they cannot eat, like the bat, which does carry diseases.

-Like rabies, I think it is.
+I like rabies, I think it is.
 But again, this health reason doesn't fit with all of these birds, like the hoopoe bird.
 Anyone heard of a hoopoe bird?
-I think we've got a couple from Africa who have heard of it.
+I think we've got a couple from

+[12:06] Africa who have heard of it.
 It's this African bird, which looks quite magnificent, really.
 It's quite colourful with a big crown on its head.
 As far as I know, they do not carry diseases.
 In fact, they actually carry a good bacteria, which they coat their eggs with to protect their young.